MarwaTawfikBadawy/Overlapped_Genes/README.md

 # Overlapped_Genes
-Analysis of the overlapped genes across Alzheimer's, Parkinson's, and Dementia
+Analysis of the overlapped genes across Alzheimer's, Parkinson's, and Dementia Diseases

 Here we are summarizing the overlapping genes and pathways detected in the three neurodegenerative diseases.